gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "His name is Kulbinder.
 He arrived this morning."

 "Why was I not informed?
 And who are *these* people?" he continued without waiting for an answer.
 He jabbed a finger at the soldier who had been the last up onto Big Blue.
 "You!
 Sergeant!
 What are you doing here?
-Just look at your uniform---it's a disgrace!"
+Just look at your uniform—it's a disgrace!"

 The soldier nodded.
 "It isn't quite regimental standard, is it, honored?" he acknowledged ruefully.